Major Historical Places of Minneapolis

 7. Minnehaha Falls Park

-The area surrounding Minnehaha Falls has been historically significant for Native American tribes, especially the Dakota people.
+The area surrounding Minnehaha Falls has been historically significant for Native American ย teams, especially the Dakota people.
 The park preserves cultural heritage, limestone bluffs, and beautiful natural history.

 8. Basilica of Saint Mary